Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Summary

-Egg yolk is much higher in calories and most nutrients, including protein, fats, carbohydrates, vitamins A, D, E, and K, vitamins B9 and B12, as well as iron, phosphorus, calcium, and more.
+Egg yolk is much higher in calories and most nutrients, including fats, carbohydrates, vitamins A, D, E, and K, vitamins B9 and B12, as well as iron, phosphorus, calcium, and more.
 Egg whites are very high in protein while also being richer in vitamin B3, potassium, and magnesium.

 Moderate consumption of eggs can provide substantial nutrients necessary for overall health; however, excessive intake may lead to detrimental effects, such as diabetes and cancer.